IntuitiveContracts/.github/profile/README.md

 # Coverage in a Click

-Coverage in a Click is an application designed to provide a seamless and convenient experience for customers looking to purchase battery warranties for their vehicles.
-With easy VIN search functionality, multiple payment options, and efficient checkout processes, our application aims to ensure customer satisfaction and offer a reliable solution to avoid recurring battery replacement costs.
-Additionally, we provide an opportunity for individuals to become ambassadors and earn commissions by promoting our unique automotive product.
+Coverage in a Click is a SaaS marketplace that makes it easy for customers to find and purchase automotive vehicle warranty products.
+With our easy-to-use platform, you can compare prices from multiple providers, easily compare coverage options, and purchase a warranty with just a few clicks.

+Here are just a few of the benefits of using Coverage in a Click:

+Convenience: You can shop for and purchase a warranty from anywhere, at any time.
+Competitive pricing: We compare prices from multiple providers to ensure you're getting the best deal.
+Easy comparison: We make it easy to compare coverage options so you can choose the right warranty for your needs.
+Fast and easy checkout: You can purchase a warranty with just a few clicks.

 -----------------

 ## Table of Contents